Algorithmic Data Analytics, Small Data Matters and Correlation versus Causation: Computability theory for data analytics

 \begin{quotation} ``The theory of algorithmic complexity is of course now widely accepted, but was initially rejected by many because of the fact that algorithmic complexity is on the one hand uncomputable and on the other hand dependent on the choice of universal Turing machine.'' \end{quotation}

-The latter downside is especially restrictive in real world applications because this dependency is particularly true of short strings.
-Short strings are common in the disciplines that need objective measures of complexity, such as biology (e.g. involving DNA sequences, specifically in the context of identification: questions such as which genes map which biological functions or what shape a protein will fold into).
+The latter downside is especially restrictive in real world applications because this dependency is particularly true of small data (e.g., short strings).
+Short strings are common in various disciplines that need measures capable of exploiting every detectable regularity.
+Biology is one instance, specifically in the area of DNA and protein sequences, and relating particularly to identification---questions such as which genes map which biological functions or what shape a protein will fold into.